jakemason/abbrv/README.md

 Most editors these days will have some sort of context-aware expansion features that are far more beneficial than abbrv is in that regard.
 The purpose of abbrv is to allow simple text expansion across _any_ application or interface.

+### 7. Does this support Unicode?

+No, not currently.
+Unfortunately, supporting Unicode is a much larger problem and currently out of scope.

 ---